H2 Backbone WAG + Penta-West – Hydrogen for Austria and Europe

 European support – PCI status as a door opener

-The H2 Backbone WAG + Penta-West project strengthens Austria’s security of supply with renewable energy and contributes to Austrian and European climate targets.
-In 2023, it was included in the Union list as a Project of Common Interest (PCI).
-The PCI status was confirmed in 2024 by the European Parliament and the Council.
-It not only offers the prospect of funding from the Connecting Europe Facility, but also accelerated approval procedures.
-As the PCI list is renewed every two years, the project was resubmitted for inclusion at the end of 2024.
-A decision is expected at the end of 2025.
+The H2 Backbone WAG + Penta-West project strengthens domestic security of supply with renewable energy and contributes to Austria’s and Europe’s climate targets.
+In 2023, it was included for the first time in the Union list as a Project of Common Interest (PCI) and was confirmed in 2024 by the European Parliament and the Council.
+Since the PCI list is adopted every two years, the project was resubmitted for the next list at the end of 2024 and was successfully included again in 2025.
+PCI status not only offers the prospect of funding from the Connecting Europe Facility but also enables accelerated permitting procedures.

 A major step for Austria’s and Europe’s energy transition